menhera-org/TabArray/README.md

 - Enables First-Party Isolate (privacy.firstparty.isolate; FPI) by default.
 (Configurable.) **This means that cookies for different sites, even for a same container, are separated by registrable domain.** It also enables natural and flicker-free openings of new windows by websites, unlike simulated FPI by manipulating containers.
 This is the way Tor Browser is using.
 - Allows the user to enable fingerprinting resistance (privacy.resistFingerprinting).
 - Per-container overrides of the language and the user agent settings.

+### Groups and tags

+- You can group containers.
+- You can use tags to organize tabs inside a single container or no container.

 ## Usage